Administrative Procedure 321: Fundraising - Students

 • Restrictions related to conflict of interest and procurement policies.

-• Result in an increase in the student capacity of a school; and
+• Result in an increase in the student capacity of a school;

 • Result in a significant increase in school or board operating or capital costs.